-In 1786 we have said that Mr. Henckell, desirous of procuring an accurate definition of the lands that were available for his Sundarban reclamation scheme, marked off by bamboo stakes the line which he considered to be the northern boundary of the Sundarbans and the southern of the zemindari lands.
+IN 1786 we have said that Mr. Henckell, desirous of procuring A sub-division erected at chandkhali. an accurate definition of the lands that were available for his Sundarban reclamation scheme, marked off by bamboo stakes the line which he considered to be the northern boundary of the Sundarbans and the southern of the zemindari lands.